vitercik/bwca/project.md

   not including references or the contributions paragraph.

 ## Milestones
+- **April 24**: Add your information to the project matching spreadsheet.
 - **May 1**: Each group will submit a short progress report of 1-2 pages.
 Describe your project and partial progress.
 - **June 3**: Students will present their final project during class.
 - **June 11**: Each group will submit their final report.